-7.A.3.
-Research Study Costs: There will be no cost for participation in this research study.
+- 7.A.3.
+Research Study Costs.
+There will be no cost for participation in this research study.
 Research procedures and testing done for this protocol will be paid for by funding provided by the NIDDK.
-Some clinical information which is collected for clinical reasons during the surgical evaluation and follow-up of participants may be collected by research coordinators by abstraction from clinical records.
+Some clinical information which is collected for clinical reasons during the surgical evaluation and follow-up of participants may be collected by research coordinators by abstraction from clinical records. - 7.A.4.

-7.A.4.
 Confidentiality of Patient Data.
 The clinical site is responsible for the confidentiality of the data associated with participants enrolled in this study in the same manner that it is responsible for the confidentiality of any patient information within its sphere of responsibility.
 All forms used for the study data will be identified by coded identification number, which will be generated at the clinical center, to maintain participant confidentiality.
 All records will be kept in locked file cabinets at the clinical centers with access limited to Teen-LABS study staff, and all study staff will identify participants via their unique identifier.
 Clinical information will not be released without written permission of the participant, except as necessary for monitoring by the IRB or Data & Safety Monitoring Board (DSMB).
 Clinical information may be reviewed during site visits by the DCC and the NIDDK Project Scientist.
-The participant grants permission to share de-identified research data with the entities identified in the consent document, including the LABS Data Coordinating Center in Pittsburgh, the NIDDK, and any other authorized investigator.
-For the years 2016-2021, data will not be shared with the LABS DCC since the LABS study has been discontinued.
+The participant grants permission to share de-identified research data with the entities identified in the consent document, including the NIDDK, and any other authorized investigator.
 Federal regulations govern the protection of patient's rights relative to data confidentiality and use of research data.
 Teen-LABS has an NIH Certificate of Confidentiality.